guyman624/thewiki/docs/tutorials/dvdremux.md

 ### Heuristics to identify SAR/PAR

 Figuring out the correct SAR/PAR to correct for this issue is not an exact science.
-Over the years there have been many different standards formed, and figuring out which your DVD uses is not an intuitive process.
+Over the years many different standards have been formed, and figuring out which your DVD uses is not an intuitive process.
 The methods below will be most helpful for this process.